The great thing in this world is not so much where we stand as in what direction we are moving.

 The development for you as a coach can be mentor coaching or coach supervision else a mixture of both.
 It can be individual i.e. one to one or within a group.

-What's the difference between 'mentor coaching' and supervision?
+I often get asked - what's the difference between 'mentor coaching' and supervision?

 Mentor coaching with me covers: